"Hey Eric. Thanksgiving caught me off guard. I found myself trying to get everything done in just a couple days. Do you have any advice?"

 Clean and organize the pantry and freezer.
 Completely empty both.
 Pitch outdated and opened items not likely to be used, organize and restock.
 Make sure you have plenty of all your basics.
 Go through your usual holiday recipes and stock up on anything you will need.
 With this chore done, you can make that batch of cookies on a whim.

 Be Generous.
 Now is a time to be generous.
 Go through storage rooms, boxes, closets and your garage with the intent of being generous, not just cutting down on your clutter.
-If you heart gets into giving, you may have to make two trips, rather than one, to your local charity.
-Actively look to fill your trunk and don’t stop giving until you do.
-In the end you will have not only gotten rid of life clutter, you will be a larger blessing to others.
+Actively look to fill your trunk a couple times and don’t stop giving until you do.
+In the end you will have not only gotten rid of life clutter and you will be a blessing to others.

 2 Weeks Before Company Arrives